change font dimension

 • In the 2020 Rome Ministerial Communiqué, the EHEA Ministers commit to “make the necessary legislative changes to guarantee automatic recognition at system level for qualifications delivered in EHEA countries where quality assurance operates in compliance with the ESG and where a fully operational national qualifications framework has been established.”

-• Regional intergovernmental agreements on Automatic Recognition were established, e.g. in the BalticBaltic-Benelux and Nordic regions.
+• Regional intergovernmental agreements on Automatic Recognition were established, e.g. in the BalticBaltic-Benelux, and Nordic regions.

-• Automatic recognition is also present in bilateral agreements, of which one of the oldest is the bilateral agreement between Italy and Austria, that dates back to 1952.
+• Automatic recognition is present in bilateral agreements, of which one of the oldest is the bilateral agreement between Italy and Austria, that dates back to 1952.

 The 2020 Bologna Process Implementation Report indicates that slightly less than half of the EHEA systems currently recognise qualifications of some other EHEA countries automatically at system-level (for academic purposes), and ten do so for all EHEA countries.